oracle/docker-images/OracleWebCenterSites/README.md

 If you want to build your own Oracle Fusion Middleware Infrastructure image, use the Docker files and scripts in the [Oracle FMW Infrastructure](../OracleFMWInfrastructure) GitHub repository.

 ##### 10. How to fix yum.oracle.com connectivity error?
-The errors mean that the Docker engine’s host is not able to connect to external registries for update.
+The errors mean that the host is not able to connect to external registries for update.
 To access external registries and build a Docker image, set up environment variables for proxy server as below:
 ```
    export http_proxy=http://www-yourcompany.com:80
    export https_proxy=http://www-yourcompany.com:80